Design principles for long-range energy transfer at room temperature: Conclusions

-In conclusion, we have shown with the help of an analytically solvable model that room temperature efficient energy transfer can benefit from quantum dynamics within modular unit cells.
-A hybrid ``quantum-classical'' design can optimize both speed and propagation range thanks to the participation of the dark states resulting from to excitonic delocalization within unit cells.
-Improving speed can be achieved when the packing density of unit cells is made large enough such that the coupling of individual pigments on different unit cells allows for the engagement of high-lying dark states into the transfer dynamics.
-An enlarged propagation range is achieved by mechanisms that assist the population of low-lying dark states, i.e. thermalization in H-aggregates, which allow for excitation shelving from fluorescence.
-These basic mechanisms are shown to underpin the micron-range propagation of excitations observed in artificial arrays of LH2 photosynthetic complexes can be explained by the dense packing induced speed up of inter-complex transfer rates and the protection against fluorescence provided by dark states.
-The fact that the speed and spatial extent of energy transfer can be directly related to excitonic wavefunction delocalization suggests the possibility of using partial delocalization restricted to single unit cells (due to the magnitude of noise in real room-temperature scenarios) as a resource to optimize the range of propagation of electronic excitations in technological applications with the goal of outperforming the already extremely high efficiency of natural photosynthesis.
+In conclusion, we have shown with the help of an analytically solvable model that room temperature excitation energy transfer can benefit from quantum dynamics within modular unit cells and demonstrated that the resulting design principles apply in photosynthetic membranes with realistic physiological parameters, as well as in nano-fabricated architectures.
+The resulting hybrid ``quantum-classical'' design can increase both speed and propagation range thanks to the participation of the dark states due to excitonic delocalization within unit cells.
+On the one hand, improved speed can be achieved when the packing density of unit cells is made sufficiently large for the coupling of individual pigments on different unit cells to benefit from contributions of high-lying dark states.
+Crucially, close packing allows for exciton populations to depart from a thermal distribution, increasing the overall diffusion rate via non-equilibrium energy transfer.
+On the other hand, the exciton propagation length is extended by intra-unit cell relaxation, biasing electronic populations towards low-energy excitons, which are less sensitive to non-radiative decay and therefore increase the overall time window over which energy transfer can take place. {This does not only exemplify the beneficial interplay of quantum coherent dynamics and environmental noise \cite{plenio2008dephasing,caruso2009highly,huelga2013vibrations} but also provides basic mechanisms that underpin} the micron-range propagation of excitations observed in artificial arrays of LH2 photosynthetic complexes. {These can} be explained by the speed up of inter-complex transfer rates induced by dense packing of light-harvesting units and the {protection} from non-radiative decay provided by low-energy excitons. \am{Although we do not expect this transfer mechanism to be at play in biological LH2 membranes due to their large inter-complex separations, it could be tested on nano-engineered platforms} {in experiments where the exciton diffusion length is measured for different light-harvesting arrays, prepared with different LH2 packing densities.} \am{Further corroborating evidence for the mechanism that we propose is derived from experimental observation of reduced exciton lifetimes in reconstituted LH2 membranes compared to isolated complexes \cite{Pflock2008}.
+Our model already captures this trend correctly in terms of an increased population of the high-energy excitons, and thus could serve as a solid starting point for a more thorough quantitative analysis of this effect.} \am{While the multiscale model used in this work contains all the necessary elements to discuss general energy transfer strategies in light-harvesting arrays, further improvements could be achieved by employing more refined theoretical descriptions of the light-harvesting units \cite{Jang2018rev}.
+We plan to do so in the future by applying some recently developed numerical techniques, allowing for an exact treatment of the non-Markovian exciton dynamics \cite{Somoza2019}.}